neutralinojs/neutralinojs.github.io/docs/api/os.md

 ```

 ## os.getEnv(key)
 Provides the value of a given environment variable.
-Throws `NE_OS_ENVNOEX` if the key is not defined in environment variables.

 ### Parameters
 - `key` String: The name of the environment variable.

-### Return object (awaited):
+### Return String (awaited):
 Value of the given environment variable.
+Returns an empty string if the environment variable is not defined.

 ```js
 let value = await Neutralino.os.getEnvar('USER');